ADF Logo

 So no medical or psychological association endorses socially transitioning a child without parental consent.

 That’s because social transition can have harmful, long-term effects on children.
-Studies have shown that the vast majority of children experiencing gender dysphoria—including 90 percent of children before puberty—will desist, meaning they will come to identify with their biological sex.
+Studies have shown that the vast majority of children experiencing gender dysphoria will naturally desist.

-But those natural desistance rates collapse when social transition is involved, with more than 90 percent of children persisting in their dysphoria.
+But those natural desistance rates collapse when social transition is involved.